9 Ways to Prepare your Family for LentPrepare your family for one of the most meaningful seasons in the Liturgical Year.

 Before going on to our pick of family Lenten traditions though, you may also want to refer to the “checklist” below, inspired by Lacy Rabideau, the mom blogger behind Catholicicing.com.
 Hopefully, this will help you prepare for Lent in a deeper way:

 However, Ms. Rabideau says that although “giving something up” for Lent is a traditional practice, each family member can also do more of certain things too, like saying extra prayers, going to Mass during weekdays (aside from regular Sunday Mass), and doing more “acts of kindness” to others.
 (In this writer’s case, being more patient, forgiving and understanding of my spouse and kids would certainly be on the list too!)

 This is a visible way for both parents and children to “count down” the 40 days to Easter.
 An example of a printable Lenten calendar for children can be found here.

 Most Catholic Filipino families usually observe the practice of going to Mass on this day but why not go one step further by explaining the meaning of the practice of placing ashes on the forehead to your kids before you attend Mass?
-For ideas on how to do so, please click here and here.
+Here are some ideas.

 • For Catholics, make time to go to Confession.
 You can even make this a “family activity” by going together with your kids.
 For a children’s guide to going to confession, click here.
 Older kids and parents may find the guide here useful as well.